RamazanKara/Hearts-of-Iron-IV-balanced-Lagfix/Readme.md

 ## Description

-They are lots of lagfix mods out for hoi4, the issue is that all of these mods either remove minors or force majors into building high width divisions, which messes up the gamebalance.
+Many mods remove minors or force majors into building high width divisions, which messes up the gamebalance.

 This mod actually prevents lagging by making it impossible for the super minors like peru to produce anything, but they still stay in the game.
 This is a lot less harsh on game balance.